berlinplan/berlinplan.github.io/readme.md

 > Experts warn that advancements like 3D printing make it easier for non-hierarchical groups to secretly produce weapons of mass destruction.
 Meanwhile, current people in power would less likely use it.
 Contrary to misconceptions, psychopaths are fully aware of the consequences of their actions; they are not insane.
 In 2013, Iran's religious Supreme leader issued an irrevocable Fatwa prohibiting the development and deployment of nuclear weapons under Islamic law.
 Since then, Mahmoud Ahmadinejad, a strong supporter of Iran's nuclear program, has been disqualified from all Iranian elections.
 (154, 162, 163, 164, 178, 195,216).

-## Why does democracy end in an atomic bomb?

-- <sub> While democracy is considered the best political system, it has drawbacks: polarizing debates, corruption, lack of protection for the common man, divide-and-rule tactics, unfair business practices, power addiction, media misuse, and rising inequality.
-Power dynamics in social hierarchies affect empathy, with higher-status individuals showing decreased accuracy in empathizing with lower-status individuals.
-(138).(63, 220, 65). </sub>
-- <sub> Psychopathy is a severe personality disorder characterized by antisocial behavior, deceitfulness, irresponsibility, and a lack of empathy.
-Preventing psychopaths from gaining power is crucial to avoid turning democracy into a pathocracy, as they have no limits in reaching the top.
-(64, 68, 79, 80, 172). </sub>
-- <sub> Political and economic systems provide an ideal environment for psychopaths to thrive.
-Approximately 1% of the whole population, including 15% of prisoners, 21% of CEOs, and many US presidents, exhibit psychopathic traits.
-Aristotle warned about the susceptibility of democracies to foster psychopaths over two millennia ago.
-In the past fifty years, psychopaths have gained significant control over all branches of government.
-(44, 45, 46, 47,49,173,175) </sub>
-- <sub> Many successful psychopaths hold leadership positions in big companies and politics, allowing them to exploit democratic organizations.
-Late bill payments can result in severe financial consequences for individuals, including late fees, credit score damage, and even imprisonment.
-On the contrary, corporations that often find ways to avoid paying taxes have legal departments to handle lawsuits.
-(73, 74, 75, 76, 77, 177). </sub>
-- <sub> If someone is unable to pay their rent, how would the modern executive, legislative, and judiciary, which are responsible for creating billionaires and financed by taxpayers, address this situation? </sub>
-- <sub> The New York Times claimed that Donald Trump was already a millionaire at the young age of 8.
-Throughout human history, this has never been a common occurrence because having substantial wealth has always come with its own set of issues and uncertainties.
-(210) </sub>
-- <sub> Let's say someone inherits 3,000 apartments from their dad.
-Current Psychopathic System, help him to expand their apartment holdings to 6,000 units.
-Then, they pass it on to their child, who takes it further to 10,000 units. </sub>
-- <sub> Preventing psychopaths from obtaining power is challenging since there is no reliable test to identify a psychopath (82) </sub>

 #### Should non-hierarchical systems be adopted due to the challenge of identifying psychopaths?